donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Elementalism Spells.md

 Cast in reaction to another spell going off, doing so is a reaction and will forfeit your next turn in combat.

 When successful, select a new target for a caster’s spell.
 The new target cannot be the caster themself.
-## Stifle
-Target: ?
-A spell that, when used properly, draws nods of approval from nearby casters.
-A technical piece with a sharp conclusion.

-Cast in reaction to another spell going off, doing so is a reaction and will forfeit your next turn in combat.

-As a reaction to another spell,.
-If your SL is equal to or greater than the opponents, the spell is stifled.
-Regain SL hit points.

-If your SL was greater than the opponent's roll a miscast.
 ## Teleport
 Target: 3+